Cirvante/docker-srb2kart/README.md

-# docker-srb2kart
+# docker-srb2kart: Sonic Robo Blast 2 Kart server base image
 Docker image for SRB2Kart, a multiplayer kart racing mod based off the Sonic Robo Blast 2 fangame.
-This image allows for spinning up containerized dedicated servers with minimal effort.
+This image allows for spinning up multiple containerized instances of an SRB2Kart dedicated server ready to deploy on a user's local machine or cloud hosting platform of their choice with minimal setup.

+The docker-srb2kart image is built as a layer on top of the Ubuntu 20.04 base image, and pulls the latest version of the SRB2Kart package from the official KartKrew PPA repository.
+This base image provides a vanilla SRB2Kart install; no additional WADs or .pk3 files are included.
+However, users are free to supply their own add-ons by modifying the included docker-compose file to provide a bind mount pointing to the appropriate WADs directory.